A Nation So Conceived: Abraham Lincoln and the Paradox of Democratic Sovereignty

 Launching Liberalism on Lockean Political Philosophy

-University of Kansas Press 2002
+University Press of Kansas 2002

 In this volume, prominent political theorist Michael Zuckert presents an important and path-breaking set of meditations on the thought of John Locke.
 In more than a dozen provocative essays, many appearing in print for the first time, Zuckert explores the complexity of Locke’s engagement with his philosophical and theological predecessors, his profound influence on later liberal thinkers, and his amazing success in transforming the political understanding of the Anglo-American world.
-At the same time, he also demonstrates Locke’s continuing relevance in current debates involving such prominent thinkers as Rawls and MacIntyre.

 Natural Rights and the New Republicanism